wevote/WeVoteCordova/README.md

      ![ScreenShot](docs/images/UpgradeAndroidPlugin.png)

-     After making that edit, simply click File/"Sync Project with Gradle Files" which forces a reload of the the Andorid Gradle plugin, and rebuilds the app.
+     After making that edit, simply click File/"Sync Project with Gradle Files" which forces a reload of the Andorid Gradle plugin, and rebuilds the app.

-13. Press the green "play" button to attempt to start running
+19. Press the green "play" button to attempt to start running

      ![ScreenShot](docs/images/AndroidStudioNoDeploymentTarget.png)